m-lito13/Terrific_Exam/README.md

 Update Todo item : PUT <BaseURL>/api/todos/<id> , request body {"text":"tochange" status:"NEW"}  (valid values for status are "NEW", "INPROCESS", "DONE")

 For update request one of fields can be provided , for add new - both fields

+UI - in order to edit TODO item - click EDIT TEXT on the item to be edited -- the item text becomes editable.
+Pressing ENTER key - saves edit changes and makes text readonly again